Assessment centre: History

-In modern times, the German army introduced assessment techniques for selecting its officers in the 1930s.
-Psychologist Max Simoneit was appointed to head the army's laboratory and introduced leadership tests.
-These were terminated in 1941 after too many favoured candidates had failed them.

 Assessment centres were created in World War II to select officers and are still commonly used in military recruitment today.
 Examples include the Admiralty Interview Board of the Royal Navy and the War Office Selection Board of the British Army.

-After World War 2, The OSS type of assessment centre was essentially abandoned in The United States except for some internal use in intelligence gathering operations by the CIA.
-The British Civil Service Selection Board and Australians identified participants still used it for selection on their military college.
+After World War II, the OSS-type assessment centre was essentially abandoned in the United States, except for some internal use in intelligence-gathering operations by the CIA.
+The British Civil Service Selection Board and Australians still used it for selection in their military colleges.
 Also, South Africans used the technique to identify supervisors in gold mines.

 Assessment centres specifically applied for industrial usage can be traced back to the early 1950s and the pioneering work of Robert K Greenleaf and Douglas W. Bray of the American Telephone & Telegraph Company (AT&T).
 Douglas W. Bray as a director of human resources at AT&T, directed a study that lasted over 20 years and followed the careers of young business managers as they progressed up the telephone company rankings.
 This study showed that the assessment centre method could successfully predict organizational achievement and was later implemented throughout AT&T and later on adopted by many other companies: IBM, Standard Oil (Ohio) and Sears for example.

-In 1975, the first guidelines on the use of assessment centres was created as a statement of the considerations believed to be most important for all users of the assessment center method.
-The guidelines ensure the integrity of the process, the validity of the data, qualifications of assessors, and the rights of the participants.
-The guidelines have since been revised several times to reflect current legality issues, global insights, and technological advances in the field.
-The most current version of the Guidelines and Ethical Considerations for Assessment Center Operations was endorsed by the 38th International Congress on Assessment Methods in Alexandria, Virginia in October 2014.
+In 1975, the first guidelines on the use of assessment centres were created as a statement of the considerations believed to be most important for all users of the assessment centre method.
+The guidelines ensure the integrity of the process, the validity of the data, the qualifications of assessors, and the rights of the participants.
+The guidelines have since been revised several times to reflect current legal issues, global insights, and technological advances in the field.
+The most current version of the Guidelines and Ethical Considerations for Assessment Center Operations was endorsed by the 38th International Congress on Assessment Methods in Alexandria in October 2014.

 Today, The ACM is used by organizations all over the world in both private and public sectors to better select of employees and identifying their development in different areas.

 AT&T created a building for recruitment of staff in the 1950s.
 This was called The Assessment Centre and was influential on subsequent personnel methods in other businesses.

 Other companies use this method to recruit for their graduate programmes by assessing the personality and intellect of potential employees who have recently graduated from university and have nil or limited work history.
 The big four accountancy firms conduct assessment centre days to recruit their trainees.
 Data from 2020 found that 34% of employers use assessment centers when recruiting managers, professionals, and graduates.
 In recent years companies have been set up to support assessment centre coaching.